TanujTS/aarovia/README.md

-# 🏥 Decentralized Medical Records Platform (MedChain)
+# 🏥 Decentralized Medical Records Platform

-A revolutionary blockchain-powered platform for secure, patient-controlled medical record management built with modern technologies.
+A revolutionary blockchain-powered platform for secure, patient-controlled medical record management built on Polygon with IPFS storage and end-to-end encryption.

+## ✨ Key Features

+- **🔐 End-to-End Encryption**: All medical files are encrypted client-side before upload
+- **🌐 Decentralized Storage**: Files stored on IPFS with Web3.Storage
+- **⛓️ Blockchain Security**: Access control managed via smart contracts on Polygon
+- **👛 Custodial Wallets**: Seamless user experience with server-managed wallets
+- **📧 Email/OTP Authentication**: No crypto knowledge required for users
+- **🆘 Emergency Access**: ICE (In Case of Emergency) profiles for critical situations
+- **🔄 Access Control**: Grant/revoke access to medical records with expiration dates
+- **📱 Responsive Design**: Modern UI that works on all devices

 ## 🏗️ Project Structure